filiph/egamebook/edgehead/README.md

 Run all the tests, including the long-running ones, using this command:

-    pub run --checked test --run-skipped
+    pub run --enable-asserts test --run-skipped

-The `--checked` flag tells Dart to run assertions and generally be more fail-fast.
+The `--enable-asserts` flag tells Dart to run assertions and generally be more fail-fast.
 It also makes the code run a few percent slower.

 #### Overnight fuzzy-test